sharkbyte16/BoxManager/README.md

 Build
 -----
 BoxManager is written in Lazarus 3.6+ on Linux.
-To build and run, just open the .lpr file in Lazarus and hit run :).
+To build, just open the .lpr file in Lazarus.
+The binary folder contains a prebuild executable (build on Linux Mint LMDE 6 / Debian 12) you can try running without building it yourself.